StiliyanDr/poli-translator/README.md

   The AWS Lambda function is packaged via a [Docker image](https://docs.aws.amazon.com/lambda/latest/dg/python-image.html) (see *Dockerfile*). *lambda_function.py* is the module containing the event handler called by Lambda
 * commands
   This directory contains Markdown files that describe the various Docker and AWS commands that can be run to package the source code and set up the various AWS resources
+* dynamodb
+  A package containing some example for working with DynamoDB via the AWS Python SDK

 ## Function input and output